open-wing/open-wing.github.io/README.md

 - "**Philosophical**" - any game that makes you think about and question life, or that feature such scenarios

+- "**Oldschool**" - any game that is either really old and traditional (and that still is atleast recognizable), or that is a new/revamped version of a very old game, that is faithful to the original (made by the same developers or not)

 - "**Western**" - games that take place or are inspired in the Western Frontier of the USA anywhere in the 1850s–1910s (or somewhere close to there) or that depict Manifest Destiny

 - "**Showcase**" - games that are made to showcase a place or a building, generally made by very experienced builders of a team of them, and mostly they don't contain much gameplay